kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 enki build-uki ...more options... --extra-cmdline "rd.debug rd.immucore.debug"
 ```

 Will create a boot menu with the default entries, plus one more for each of the active/passive/recovery entries.
-Each of these entries will have the debug options set.
+Each of these entries will have the debug parameters set.

 Building with a command like this: